CriticalCareClub/Kompendium/Text/17_Appendix/Literatur/index.md

   > qSOFA had poor sensitivity and moderate specificity for short-term mortality.
 The SIRS criteria had sensitivity superior to that of qSOFA, supporting their use for screening of patients and as a prompt for treatment initiation.

 🗎 FI AmiodaronHameln 2020
-: **Amiodaron-hameln 50 mg/ml Konzentrat zur Herstellung einer Injektions- /Infusionslösung.** by Fachinformation
+: **Amiodaron-hameln 50 mg / ml Konzentrat zur Herstellung einer Injektions- /Infusionslösung.** by Fachinformation
   Dezember 2020.
   hameln pharma gmbh.